mengxiong10/vue2-datepicker/README.md

 ## Internationalization

 The default language of v3.x is English.
-If you need other locales.
-You can import locale file.
+If you need other locales, you can import a locale file.
 Once you import a locale, it becomes the active locale.

 ```js